Company Profile

 October 2005

 Neoteric contracted with Rotamax in Ohio USA to supply a proof-of-concept engine for evaluation.
 This initiated a long-term testing and development phase.
-The engine eventually failed at 5 hrs along with the Rotamax company.
+The engine eventually failed at 50 hrs along with the Rotamax Company at about the same time the engine crankshaft failed.

 February 2006